-Charles Sturt University had a total of 33,926 students in 2007.
-The 2007 student body consisted of 29,080 Australian and 4,846 International students.
-These international students are drawn from 16 countries.
-After Malaysia and China, Canada is the third largest country of origin of international students.
-CSU has been graduating Canadian candidates since the early 1990s and in 2007 and 2008 graduated 256 and 315 candidates respectively in Graduation Ceremonies in Burlington, Ontario.
+In 2007, Charles Sturt University had a total of 33,926 students - 29,080 Australian and 4,846 international students.
+The international students are drawn from 16 countries with Canada the third largest country of origin for these students.
+The University has been graduating Canadian students since the early 1990s and in 2007 and 2008 graduated over 230 and 250 students respectively in Graduation Ceremonies in Burlington, Ontario.